autobrr/autobrr.com/docs/configuration/proxy.md

 1. Click **Add new**.
 2. Pick HTTP from the list and give it a name.
 3. Add your proxy URL like `http://ip:port` or `https://ip:port`.
+4. If the proxy requires authentication, fill in both the **User** and **Pass** fields.
-4. Click the `Test` button to make a test query (it fetches our docs).
+5. Click the `Test` button to make a test query (it fetches our docs).
-5. Save.
+6. Save.

 ## Usage

-After you've setup a proxy you need to add it to Indexers, Feeds and IRC networks.
-Toggle Use Proxy and select the proxy you setup earlier.
+After you've setup a proxy you need to add it to Indexers and IRC networks.
+Toggle **Use Proxy** and select the proxy you setup earlier (for indexers: `Settings > Indexers > edit indexer`).

+Feeds have no proxy setting of their own; a feed automatically uses the proxy configured on its parent indexer.